 His drawing was not so good but he indeed made a very intelligent design.
 The competition was over, the results were awaited.
 Soon after the break, the judges were to announce the results.
 For Shri, winning was not important.
 He only wanted to have an experience of a competition.

-The long silence was broke when the judges announced Shri as the Winner.
+The long silence was broken when the judges announced Shri as the Winner.
 He was completely blank.
 His mother took a lead and pushed him to accept the prize from the judges.
 His happiness had no bounds.
 His mother’s advice was in his mind.
 He directly went and touched his mother’s feet to get blessings.

 The artist was recognized and the talent was appreciated.
 His class teachers head was down with guilt and shame.
 He knew that Shri wouldn’t forgive him for all the humiliations, but Shri went near the teacher and bowed down to his feet.